Configure the pipeline to run Terraform plan

 backend_config section, using pipeline variables defined below.
 Refer to the dedicated Terraform documentation to know more about your backend storage configuration.

 vars section defines a collection of Terraform input variables (opens new window) provided by the pipeline.
 Variables are given by the pipeline to Terraform.
 The most common ones are the cloud provider credentials that we defined in

 variables.sample.yml file to add our new pipeline variables:

 We added several variables related to our pipeline changes.

-- git: to provide the SSH key to use to get Terraform code from your private git repository (
+- git: to provide the SSH key to get Terraform code from your private git repository (

 - cloud provider: to configure the cloud provider access and Terraform tfstate file storage.

-As you can see the value of some variables have a specific format
+As you can see, the value of some variables has a specific format

-((myvalue)) for example line 1, It mean the value of this pipeline variable will be provided by a Cycloid credential.
-They one you created in the following section prepare cycloid credentials section.
-See Vault in the pipeline documentation for more information to use Cycloid credentials into a pipeline.
+((myvalue)).
+For example, in line 1, the value of this pipeline variable will be provided by a Cycloid credential.
+The one you previously created in the section prepare Cycloid credentials.
+See pipeline variable documentation for more information to use Cycloid credentials into a pipeline.

 Getting back on the pipeline file to configure a